Medicines for diet problems

 The most commonly used drugs for diarrhoea are:

-All these drugs slow the movement of the bowel.
-Codeine phosphate is also a painkilling drug.
+These drugs slow the movement of the bowel.
+Codeine phosphate is a painkilling drug.
 But it is also used to treat severe diarrhoea because it causes constipation.

 Side effects of anti diarrhoea drugs are not common, but they can happen.
 Tell your doctor if any of these symptoms are severe or do not go away.
 Some of these symptoms include: